mikeNG/android-mirror-scripts/README.md

 It is designed to save as much space as possible while keeping the majority of repositories synced.
 This is done by linking LineageOS/CalyxOS git alternates to AOSP mirror and linking all kernels to upstream linux/linux-stable, google common kernel and QCOM kernel git alternates.
 You can read through the scripts for more info.

-The default root path is `/mnt/mirrors` which can be customized by exporting `MIRROR_ROOT=/your/path`.

 Setting the mirrors up:
 ```
 mkdir -p /mnt/mirrors/scripts